lihaoyi/scala.rx/readme.md

 Concurrency and Asynchrony
 --------------------------
-As mentioned earlier, by default everything happens on a single-threaded execution context and there is no parallelism.
+By default, everything happens on a single-threaded execution context and there is no parallelism.
 By using a custom [ExecutionContext](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.concurrent.ExecutionContext), it is possible to have the updates in each propagation run happen in parallel.
-For more information on `ExecutionContexts`, see the [Akka Documentation](http://doc.akka.io/docs/akka/2.1.2/scala/futures.html#futures-scala).
+For more information on ExecutionContexts, see the [Akka Documentation](http://doc.akka.io/docs/akka/2.1.2/scala/futures.html#futures-scala).
 The unit tests also contain [an example](https://github.com/lihaoyi/scala.rx/blob/master/src/test/scala/rx/AdvancedTests.scala#L171) of a dependency graph whose evaluation is spread over multiple threads in this way.

-Even using an `ExecutionContext` to run stuff in parallel, there are still some rules regarding how evaluation takes place:

-- The re-calculations of a single `Rx` (to update its value when its dependencies change) are serialized, and cannot happen in parallel
-- The execution of a single `Obs` is serialized, and cannot happen in parallel.

-Overall, this should provide an acceptable level of parallelism: most systems should have more `Rx`s and `Obs`s than they have cores on their CPU.
-Both these properties are enforced via **agents**.

-###Agents

-In the case where multiple propagation runs are happening simultaneously, concurrency and parallelism is managed via [Akka Agents](http://doc.akka.io/docs/akka/2.1.0/scala/agents.html).
-These are, effectively, mini-[Actors](http://doc.akka.io/docs/akka/2.1.0/scala/actors.html) which force computation to happen sequentially.
-If more than one propagation run tells it to update, the updates are queued up and occur one at a time.
-Hence the body of each individual `Rx{...}` or `Obs{...}` will not be run in parallel, though the body of different `Rx{..}`s or `Obs{...}`s may be run in concurrently.
-Assuming the body of the `Rx{...}` is "pure" and has minimal side effects, this should not cause problems.
+Even without using an explicitly parallelising ExecutionContext, parallelism could creep into your code in subtle ways: a delayed `Rx`, for example may happen to fire and continue its propagation just as you update a `Var` somewhere on the same dependency graph, resulting in two propagation waves proceeding in parallel.

+In general, the rules for parallel execution of an individual node in the dependency graph is as follows:

+- A `Rx` can up updated by an arbitrarily high number of parallel threads: *make sure your code can handle this!*.
+I will refer to each of these as a *parallel update*.
+- A parallel update **U** gets committed (i.e. its result becomes the value of the `Rx` after completion) *if and only if* the time at which **U**'s computation began (its *start time*) is greater than the start time of the last-committed parallel update

+This policy is implemented using the __java.util.concurrent.Atomic*__ classes.
+The final compare-start-times-and-replace-if-timestamp-is-greater action is implemented as a STM-style retry-loop on an __AtomicReference__.
+This approach is [lock free](http://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom), and since the time required to compute the result is probably far greater than the time spent trying to commit it, the number of retries should in practice be minimal.

 ###Weak-References

 The weak-forward-references to an `Rx` from its dependencies is unusual in that unlike the rest of the state regarding the `Rx`, it is not kept within the `Rx` itself!
 Rather, it is kept within its parents.
-Hence updates to these weak references cannot conveniently be seralized by encapsulating the state within that `Rx`'s Agent.
+Hence updates to these weak references cannot conveniently be seralized by encapsulating the state within that `Rx`'s state.

 Instead, Scala.Rx does two things: